 Some natural ingredients may also relieve opioid-induced constipation.

 Senna, for example, is available in teas, remedies, and pharmaceutical preparations.
-However, doctors usually
+However, doctors usually only recommend taking senna for occasional constipation.

 Also, aloe vera is a traditional ingredient in constipation remedies.
-However, these are no longer sold over the counter in the United States, because their safety and effectiveness
+However, these are no longer sold over the counter in the United States, because their safety and effectiveness are uncertain.

 Speak to a doctor before taking an herbal remedy, because some remedies can interfere with medications.